PaLeroy/phd_defense/talk.md

 # Extending the Deep Quality-Value Family of Algorithms to Cooperative Multi-Agent Reinforcement Learning.

 ---
+# Motivation

+- Deep Quality-Value outperform Deep Q Network.

+- Can we improve QMIX by learning both $Q$ and $V$?

+---
 # QVMix

 Take the architecture of $Q$ in QMIX to compute both $Q$ and $V$.

 --
+count: false

 .bold[QVMix:]